Jubatian/Kratemaqht-on-a-Treadmill/README.rst

 - Make sure you have Gimp and PNGCrush installed.

-- Copy batch-alpha-quantize.scm in Gimp's scripts directory, usually found at ~/.gimp-<version>/scripts, where <version> is your particular version of Gimp (for example, "2.8").

 - Copy the images/units/dragons directory as dragons next to crush.sh.

 - Run crush.sh, wait (a long time) and pray.